jsa-aerial/hanami/README.md

 ## Example predefined templates

-Here are some examples as provided by the name space `aerial.hanami.templates`.
+Here are some examples as provided by the name space `aerial.hanami.templates` which is always referred to in documentation as `ht/`.

 A number of 'fragments':